 10. Add curry leaves, slit green chillies, grated ginger and lentil to it.

-11. Peel and dice the potato into small pieces and add them to the wok.
+11. Peel and dice the potato and carrot into small pieces and add them to the wok.

-12. Remove half of the tempering and potatoes for garnish later.
+12. Remove the tempering and cooked veggies to add later.

 13. Add the roasted semolina to the wok next.